bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   and unicast) sent on this interface.
 Units are centiseconds.
   This is a 16-bit unsigned integer.

-babel-interface-hmac-keys:
-: List of references to the babel-hmac entries that apply to this interface.
-When an interface instance is created, all babel-hmac instances with babel-hmac-default-apply "true" will be included in this list.
+babel-mac-enable:
+: Indicates whether the MAC security mechanism is enabled (true) or disabled (false).
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-hmac-algorithm
-: The name of the HMAC algorithm used on this interface.
-  The value MUST be the same as one of the enumerations listed in the babel-hmac-algorithms parameter.
+babel-if-mac-keys-sets:
+: List of references to the babel-mac entries that apply to this interface.
+When an interface instance is created, all babel-mac-key-sets instances with babel-mac-default-apply "true" will be included in this list.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-hmac-verify
+babel-mac-verify
-: A Boolean flag indicating whether HMAC hashes in incoming Babel packets are required to be present and are verified.
-If this parameter is "true", incoming packets are required to have a valid HMAC hash.
+: A Boolean flag indicating whether MAC hashes in incoming Babel packets are required to be present and are verified.
+If this parameter is "true", incoming packets are required to have a valid MAC hash.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-interface-dtls-certs:
+babel-dtls-enable:
+: Indicates whether the DTLS security mechanism is enabled (true) or disabled (false).
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-if-dtls-cert-sets:
-: List of references to the babel-dtls entries that apply to this interface.
-When an interface instance is created, all babel-dtls instances with babel-dtls-default-apply "true" will be included in this list.
+: List of references to the babel-dtls-cert-sets entries that apply to this interface.
+When an interface instance is created, all babel-dtls-cert-sets instances with babel-dtls-default-apply "true" will be included in this list.
   An implementation MAY choose